chaker999/Apple-TV-Hue-Integration/README.md

 Enjoy controlling your Apple TV and Hue lights from one unified interface!
 Feel free to open an issue or create a pull request if you have improvements or run into any problems.

+I will not be able to trouble shoot macOS or Linix OS.